-- 1. It is important that the time of reaction in each well is held constant to achieve reproducible results. - Pipetting of samples should not extend beyond ten (10) minutes to avoid assay drift. - Highly lipemic, hemolyzed or grossly contaminated specimen(s) should not be used. - If more than one (1) plate is used, it is recommended to repeat the Cut-Off control. - The addition of substrate solution initiates a kinetic reaction. which is terminated by the addition of the stop solution.
-Therefore, the substrate and stop solution should be added in the same sequence to eliminate any time-deviation during reaction - Plate readers measure vertically.
-Do not touch the bottom of the wells. - Failure to remove adhering solution adequately in the aspiration or decantation wash step(s) may result in poor replication and spurious results. - Use components from the same lot.
+- It is important that the time of reaction in each well is held constant to achieve reproducible results. - Pipetting of samples should not extend beyond ten (10) minutes to avoid assay drift. - Highly lipemic, hemolyzed or grossly contaminated specimen(s) should not be used. - If more than one (1) plate is used, it is recommended to repeat the Cut-Off control. - Failure to remove adhering solution adequately in the aspiration or decantation wash step(s) may result in poor replication and spurious results. - Use components from the same lot.
 No intermixing of reagents from different batches. - Very high concentration of anti-SARS-CoV-2 in patient specimens can contaminate samples immediately following these extreme levels.
 Bad duplicates are indicative of cross contamination.
-Repeat any sample, which follows any patient specimen with over 3.0 units of absorbance. - 10.
-The Anti-SARS-CoV-2 (COVID-19) IgA AccuBind® ELISA Test System is a qualitative assay and does not necessarily give an indication of quantities of IgA antibodies. - 11.
-Samples, which are contaminated microbiologically, should not be used
+Repeat any sample, which follows any patient specimen with over 70 RV. - The Anti-SARS-CoV-2 (COVID-19) IgA AccuLite® CLIA Test System is a qualitative assay and does not necessarily give an indication of quantities of IgA antibodies. - Samples, which are contaminated microbiologically, should not he used - 10.
+Any patient samples used in manufacturing have been heat inactivated prior to handling.
+However, treat all samples,

-- 12. Any patient samples used in manufacturing have been heat inactivated prior to handling.
-However, treat all samples, including the control samples, as potentially hazardous or infectious - 13.
+- including the control samples, as potentially hazardous or infectious. - 11.
 Accurate and precise pipetting, as well as following the exact time and temperature requirements prescribed are essential.
-Any deviation from Monobind's IFU may yield inaccurate - 14.
-All applicable national standards, regulations and laws, including, but not limited to, good laboratory procedures, must be strictly followed to ensure compliance and proper device - 15.
-It is important to calibrate all the equipment e.g. Pipettes, Readers, Washers and/or the automated instruments used with this device, and to perform routine preventative maintenance. - 16.
+Any deviation from Monobind's IFU may yield inaccurate - 12.
+All applicable national standards, regulations and laws, including, but not limited to, good laboratory procedures, must be strictly followed to ensure compliance and proper device - 13.
+It is important to calibrate all the equipment e.g. Pipettes, Readers, Washers and/or the automated instruments used with this device, and to perform routine preventative maintenance. - 14.
 Risk Analysis- as required by CE Mark IVD Directive 98/79/EC for this and other devices, made by Monobind, can be requested via email from Monobind@monobind.com.